coingaming/hub88-snr/README.md

   @doc """
   Create non-existing users with currency as "USD" and amount as 100_000.

-  It ignores any entry that is NOT a non-empty binary or if the user already exists.
+  It must ignore empty binary `""` or if the user already exists.
   """
   @spec create_users(server :: GenServer.server(), users :: [String.t()]) :: :ok